vgno/ably/README.md

 ### 2. Subscribe to variants

-Subscribe to variants using of the APIs:
+Subscribe to variants using the exposed APIs:
  - JS API
  - HTML API
  - CSS API